 UNHCR has unrestricted access to all reception facilities in Serbia, including both asylum centres and provisional reception centres.
 National authorities are obliged to cooperate with UNHCR in line with its mandate.
-1027 Furthermore, persons seeking asylum have the right to contact UNHCR during all phases of the asylum procedure.
-1028 However, planned UNHCR visits should be announced in a timely fashion.
+1067 Furthermore, persons seeking asylum have the right to contact UNHCR during all phases of the asylum procedure.
+1068